lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ## Instructions for Windows users

-Some of the softwares does not have support for Windows, for these cases we recommend the usage of virtual machines as the VirtualBox.
+Some software do not have support for Windows.
+For such cases we recommend the use of virtual machines as the VirtualBox.
 A Live Media is offered by the NEST website: https://nest-simulator.readthedocs.io/en/latest/download.html.
 This Live Media contains a Linux Ubuntu version with the main packages already installed there (NEST, NEURON, etc).
-The packages not included you can install using the instructions for Linux users.
+You can install the packages not included using the above instructions for Linux users.